yukibtc/keechain/README.md

 ## Description

-KeeChain is a Bitcoin CLI application to transform your old **offline** computer in a Signing Device (aka Hardware Wallet).
+KeeChain is a Bitcoin application to transform your old **offline** computer in a Signing Device (aka Hardware Wallet).

 ## Getting started